learn-co-students/module-2-code-challenge-round-2-nyc01-seng-f-module-2-code-challenge---vendors-and-sweets-1601647459/README.md

-# Rails Code Challenge - Sweets Vendors
+v# Rails Code Challenge - Sweets Vendors

 For this assessment, you'll be working with a vendors and sweets domain.